sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 vagrant: Command not found.
 ```

-Then you need to install Vagrant by doing the following.
+Then you need to install Vagrant.

-* On Mac OS or Linux or Windows, visit the [official Vagrant
+**Mac, Windows, or Linux users:** Visit the [official Vagrant website](http://vagrantup.com/) and
-  website](http://vagrantup.com/) and follow their instructions to
+follow their instructions to install it.
-  install it.

 ## Ensure VirtualBox is installed